fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 ```

-The parameter _root_ is the person object for which friends list is being created, so we search from all _User_ objects the ones which have root._id in their friends list:
+The parameter _root_ is the person object for which a friends list is being created, so we search from all _User_ objects the ones which have root._id in their friends list:

 ```js
   Person: {